eddy-dot/git-tutorial-guide/README.md

 ```
 -   Let’s go and see how the index.html works
 ### Add style customization to index.html
-We are currently working on a branch called **master**, we can check that
+We are currently working on a branch called **main**, we can check that
 ```bash
 git branch
 ```